 Near Nevada City in Nevada County, California — The American West (Pacific Coastal)

 Location.
-39° 18.364′ N, 120° 54.8′ W. Marker is near Nevada City, California, in Nevada County.
-Marker is on State Highway 20 0.3 miles from Conservation Road, on the right when traveling east.
+39° 22.08′ N, 120° 53.988′ W. Marker is near Nevada City, California, in Nevada County.
+Marker is at the intersection of North Bloomfield Road and Relief Hill Road, on the right when traveling east on North Bloomfield Road.
 Touch for map.
 Marker is in this post office area: Nevada City CA 95959, United States of America.
+Touch for directions.